OSInside/kiwi/README.md

 ## Motivation

-During the last years KIWI has evolved a lot: Many features were added, even some which are not in use anymore because new technologies made them obsolete.
-There is a lot of legacy code in KIWI to support older distributions.
-In order to become free from legacy code the decision to provide a new version which can co-exist with the former implementation was made.
+The idea of KIWI is simple: Provide a human readable appliance description and build the system for any kind of target or service.

+Since the early days the project was well received and within SUSE all product appliances, product media, appliances for private and public cloud as well as on top projects like SUSE Studio uses KIWI.
+New opportunities with partners, other distribution vendors and technologies are ahead.
+However, is KIWI really well prepared for future challenges ?

+To my mind the former [KIWI](https://github.com/openSUSE/kiwi) version has some major weaknesses which has to be fixed prior to continue future development:

+* Not based on a modern programming language
+* Major design flaws but hardly any unit tests
+* No arch specific build integration tests
+* Lots of legacy code for old distributions

+In order to address all of these the question came up:

+How to modernize the project without producing regressions or making any user unhappy ?

-However, the current design and the lack of tests in core parts of the former code base, basically prevents a major refactoring as I see it required.
-Because of that, a rewrite of KIWI with a stable version in the background seems to be the best way.
+As I did not see a good way to achieve this in the former code base the decision to start a rewrite of KIWI with a maintained and stable version in the background was made.

+After some coffee, lots of hacking hours and peanuts later, I'm happy to introduce this next generation KIWI project to you.

 Users will be able to use both versions in parallel.
-Also the new KIWI will be fully compatible with the current format of the image description.
-This means, you can build an image from the same image description with the old and the new KIWI, if the new KIWI supports the distribution and all features the image description has configured.
+In addition the next generation KIWI will be fully compatible with the current format of the appliance description.
+This means, users can build an appliance from the same appliance description with the legacy and the next generation KIWI, if the distribution and all configured features are supported by the used KIWI version.

+This provides an opportunity for users to test the next generation KIWI with their appliance descriptions without risk.
+If it builds and works as expected I recommend to switch to the next generation KIWI, if not please open an Issue on https://github.com/SUSE/kiwi.

 ## Installation